jez/blog/_posts/2022-03-17-tenum-pro-con.md

 ## 👎 `T::Enum` cannot be combined in ad hoc unions.

-That's a fancy way of saying you can just write `T.any(:left, :right)` in any type annotation, without first having to pre-declare the new union type to the world.
+That's a fancy way of saying we'd like to be able to write `T.any(:left, :right)` in any type annotation, without first having to pre-declare the new union type to the world.
 I spoke at length about how the existence of ad hoc union types make handling exceptional conditions [more pleasant than checked exceptions][ad-hoc-exceptions], so I'm right there with you in appreciating that feature.

-We could _maybe_ support completion for symbol literals in limited circumstances, but it would be the first of its kind in Sorbet.
-Same goes for rename, and maybe find all references.
-Jump to Definition I guess would want to jump not actually to the definition, but rather to the signature that specified the literal type?
-It's weird.

 ## 👎 `T::Enum` is verbose.